Nameserver Lookup

 A Nameserver Lookup tool checks which nameservers are assigned to a domain name.

 Nameservers are part of the Domain Name System (DNS) and tell the internet where to find your website.
-They point a domain (like example.com
+They point a domain (like example.com) to the server that hosts it.

 How to Use the Nameserver Lookup Tool